DragoonKite/my-first-node/GeneratedREADME.md

   ## Usage Examples/ Other Instructions
-  Simply enter a state by using the full name or two-digit state code and click on the search button.
-The current weather and a 4-day forcast will be displayed.
-Two more buttons will appear that can be used to display directions to the park and activities to do at the park.
+  Search a state by entering the full name or two-letter state code.
+From there the current weather and a 4-day forecast is displayed.
+Two new buttons will display directions to the park and activities to do.